 Who We AreOur firm is global.Our expertise is deep.Our products are diverse.We work for our investors.We form partnerships.We invest wisely.We create value.

 - OUR BUSINESS

 - Contact Us

 Carlyle FAQ - About Carlyle FAQ

 Carlyle is led by our three Co-founders: Daniel A. D’Aniello, who is Chairman of the Board, and William E. Conway, Jr. and David M. Rubenstein, who are Co-CEOs.
-Chief Operating Officer Glenn Youngkin, Chief Financial Officer Adena Friedman and General Counsel Jeffrey Ferguson join the three Co-founders on the Management Committee.
-Advising the Management Committee is an eight-person Operating Committee.
+President and Chief Operating Officer Glenn Youngkin, Chief Financial Officer Curt Buser and General Counsel Jeffrey Ferguson join the three Co-founders in the Executive Group.
+Advising the Executive Group is a 16-person Management Committee.
 Mr. Conway is also the firm’s Chief Investment Officer.

 The Founders hoped to create an institution that would transcend them, so rather than using their last names, they chose to name the firm after the Carlyle Hotel in New York City, where some of the meetings were held as the firm was established.

-Carlyle professionals have expertise in various industries, including: aerospace, defense & government services, consumer & retail, energy, financial services, healthcare, industrial, technology & business services, telecommunications & media and transportation.
+Carlyle professionals have expertise in various industries, including: aerospace, defense & government services, consumer & retail, energy, financial services, healthcare, industrial, real estate, technology & business services, telecommunications & media and transportation.

 Our purpose is to invest wisely and create value on behalf of our fund investors, which include public and private pension funds, a range of institutions and high net worth individuals.
 Through our funds investors, millions of people around the world are beneficiaries of Carlyle’s investments.

 A portion of the profits from our investments, known as carried interest, flow to our publicly traded partnership, which in turn is expected to distribute much of that revenue to our public unitholders in the form of distributions or dividends.